-Due to the widespread usage of technology, organizations in need of protection from security threats has been continuously growing.
+Due to the widespread usage of technology, the number of organizations in need of protection from security threats has been continuously growing.
 From large global corporations to small startups, anyone using technology to help run their business needs help avoiding security breaches.

-If you are interested in working in the information security field, a cyber security degree can be a good place to start.
+If you're interested in working in the information security field, understanding what a cybersecurity degree is and how it can help may be a good place to start.

 Information security, more commonly known in the industry as InfoSec, centers around the security triad: confidentiality, integrity and availability (CIA).

 These principles, aspects of which you may encounter daily, are outlined in the CIA security model and set the standards for securing data:

 - Confidentiality limits information access to authorized personnel, like having a pin or password to unlock your phone or computer.

 - Integrity ensures information can only be altered by authorized users, safeguarding the information as credible and presenting the organization or site as trustworthy.

 - Availability requires information to be accessible to authorized users any time they need it.
 To make this possible, systems need to be updated and software backed up.

 "Cybersecurity professionals today are concerned more about insider threats and the human factor," said Backherms.
 "The human factor is considered the weakest link in any InfoSec program."

 Due to the human factor, implementing security controls no longer seems to be enough to protect data.
 Organizations need to ensure employees are trained properly on top of implementing software/hardware security controls.